 In early 2017 I found myself staring at these words on an online advert from a private Menopause Clinic.
 Looking at the image of a middle-aged woman, completely distressed with head in her hands, I immediately self-identified and felt completely seen and heard.

-This medical prescription was the beginning of a journey that left me further unravelling and spiralling both mentally and physically to my very lowest ebb.
+This HRT prescription was the beginning of a journey that left me further unravelling and spiralling both mentally and physically to my very lowest ebb.
 I felt totally helpless and in a very dark place which took me over two years to recover from.
-Since then, I have dedicated the past three years researching, joining the dots, speaking to other women and going backwards delving into my own life, taking time to process my own childhood trauma and taking a deep dive into the research.
+Since then, I have dedicated the past three years to extensively researching, joining the dots, speaking to other women.
+Going backwards delving into the science, taking time to process my own childhood trauma allowed me to write my evidence-based book ‘Sensitive Women: A Trauma Informed, Neurodiverse Approach to Hormonal Sensitivity’.

 Why at the age of 45 did my life become so overwhelming and yet previously I had always coped and functioned with extremely high levels of stress and anxiety?
 Up until this pivotal point I had faced multiple major life challenges and adversities in childhood.
 Was my severe physical and emotional burnout simply as a result of my hormone fluctuations?